Dual MSN/MPH Degree Programs

 What Are the Career Options for a Nurse with an MSN/MPH Degree?

 Graduates of MSN/MPH programs pursue a variety of careers in public healthcare, serving various patient populations and providing education services about health, disease, and injury prevention and treatment options in their roles as public health nurses, managers, or directors at public health organizations or as researchers of epidemiology.
 Some of the career paths available to these nurses include:

 - Public Health Nurse: Public health nurses serve a specific population of people, and in many cases underserved communities and groups.
 Public health nurses provide patient care and health assessments, as well as education about a variety of important health topics.
 As opposed to working in hospitals, many public health nurses work for city or county health services, mobile units providing healthcare services, federally-funded public health organizations, and private community health agencies.

 - Epidemiologist: Nurses specializing in epidemiology research investigate the spread of communicable diseases, including data collection and analysis of diseases.
 Working with public health organizations and government entities, epidemiologists may help design research studies, prepare prevention guidelines and oversee public health programs.

-- Public Health Director: A director at a public health entity is a management position in which the director is in charge of planning, overseeing and evaluating public health programs.
-Typical duties would include hiring and supervising staff, developing budgets and program plans and delivering reports to a board or supervisors.
+- Public Health Director: A director at a public health entity is a management position in which the director is in charge of planning, overseeing, and evaluating public health programs.
+Typical duties would include hiring and supervising staff, developing budgets and program plans, and delivering reports to a board of supervisors.